IRMA MORSE RETROSPECTIVE

 Irma Morse worked in oil, watercolor, pastel, and mixed media.
 Her subjects were generally drawn from nature - seascapes with crashing waves, snowscapes, autumnal trees by quiet brooks, and birds were favored subjects.
 Her work is timeless and classical, as fresh and beautiful as it was when she created it.
 The 30 works shown here are representative of her style and themes.
 Throughout her artistic career, Mrs. Morse won numerous local and regional awards for her work, including some of the works included here.

 If you are interested in purchasing any of these pieces, click the image to see size, price, and a link to secure online purchasing.
 You can view all the works for sale here.
-You may also call or email the gallery to arrange purchases.
+You may also call or email the gallery.
+SOME IMAGES MAY NO LONGER BE AVAILBLE.

 To see more artwork by Irma Morse, visit Gallery 53 during our regular business hours throughout June 2020!